MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/calling-nested-functions.md

 SendEmail
 ```

-If you inspect the rendered prompt for the `GetIntent` function, you can see that the entire history is not sent to the LLM.
+If you inspect the rendered prompt for the `getIntent` function, you can see that the entire history is not sent to the LLM.
 Instead, the `SummarizeConversationAsync` function is called to summarize the conversation history before asking for the intent.

 ```output
 Instructions: What is the intent of this request?